Return to the Newsroom

 Labour law and employment in the Czech Republic

-In the Czech Republic, the following natural persons are entitled to work:
+In the Czech Republic, the following natural persons may perform work:

 • Czech nationals – they do not need any employment permission

-• Foreigners – when fulfilling specific conditions to perform work in the Czech Republic
+• Foreigners – if fulfilling specific conditions to perform work in the Czech Republic

 Foreigners from third countries (except some special categories of employees, such as holders of long-term residency permits, students etc.) need one of the following: